lanl/NEXMD/readme.md

 Bugs
 1.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.
+2.)
+Excited state energies do not print during iterative solvent calculations instead is junk

 Optimization
 1.)
 Use 2-electron integrals from ground state for excited state